 - Lymphoma in a small number of patients

 Extraglandular involvement of the peripheral nervous system may occur with reported frequencies from 10% to 60%.
 Peripheral nerve manifestations constitute sensory neuropathy, including sensory ganglioneuronopathy, sensorimotor, including polyradiculoneuropathy and demyelinating neuropathy, motor neuropathy, multiple mononeuropathy, trigeminal and other cranial neuropathies, autonomic neuropathy, and mixed patterns of neuropathy.
 Pathology in cases of sensory ganglioneuronopathy consists of loss of neuronal cell bodies and infiltration of T cells.
 Peripheral neuropathy in PSS often is refractory to treatment although newer biological agents may provide more effective treatment options.

 Though there is currently no cure for Sjögren’s syndrome, its symptoms can be managed.
+Between 400,000 and 3.1 million adults have Sjögren's syndrome.
 With more than 30 percent of patients presenting negative blood tests , physicians who routinely rely solely on ANA tests for diagnosis are doing their patients a disservice.
-This represents between 300,000 and 1 million persons in the U.S. whose complaints may be dismissed or untreated.
+This represents between 120,000 and 1 million persons in the U.S. whose complaints may be dismissed or untreated.
 Beyond standard blood tests, diagnosis can be based on Schirmer tests, slit-lamp examination, lip biopsy, salivary function tests, urine tests and chest x-ray.
-Don't ignore the symptoms.
+Don’t ignore the symptoms.

 - Questions and Answers about Sjögren’s Syndrome, niams.nih.gov

 - 10 Things You Should Know About Sjogren’s Syndrome, about.com